Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/cell-annotation.md

 Any published and labelled RNA-seq dataset (bulk or single-cell) can be used as a reference, though its reliability depends greatly on the expertise of the original authors who assigned the labels in the first place.

 In this section, we will demonstrate the use of the *[SingleR](https://bioconductor.org/packages/3.12/SingleR)* method [@aran2019reference] for cell type annotation.
-This method assigns labels to cells based on the reference samples with the highest Spearman rank correlations, and thus can be considered a rank-based variant of $k$-nearest-neighbor classification.
-To reduce noise, *[SingleR](https://bioconductor.org/packages/3.12/SingleR)* identifies marker genes between pairs of labels and computes the correlation using only those markers.
+This method assigns labels to cells based on the reference samples with the highest Spearman rank correlations, using only the marker genes between pairs of labels to focus on the relevant differences between cell types.
-It also performs a fine-tuning step for each cell where calculation of the correlations is repeated with just the marker genes for the top-scoring labels.
+It also performs a fine-tuning step for each cell where the correlations are recomputed with just the marker genes for the top-scoring labels.
 This aims to resolve any ambiguity between those labels by removing noise from irrelevant markers for other labels.
+Further details can be found in the [_SingleR_ book](https://ltla.github.io/SingleRBook) from which most of the examples here are derived.

-### Using the in-built references
+### Using existing references

-*[SingleR](https://bioconductor.org/packages/3.12/SingleR)* contains a number of built-in reference datasets, mostly assembled from bulk RNA-seq or microarray data of sorted cell types.
-These built-in references are often good enough for most applications, provided that they contain the cell types that are expected in the test population.
-We will demonstrate on the 10X PBMC dataset using a reference constructed from Blueprint and ENCODE data [@martens2013blueprint;@encode2012integrated].
+For demonstration purposes, we will use one of the 10X PBMC datasets as our test.
+While we have already applied quality control, normalization and clustering for this dataset, this is not strictly necessary.
+It is entirely possible to run `SingleR()` on the raw counts without any _a priori_ quality control and filter on the annotation results at one's leisure - see the book for an explanation.

 <button class="aaron-collapse">View history</button>
 <div class="aaron-content">